The Hard Questions

 It has to eliminate carbon emissions entirely — not reduce them, not offset them, eliminate them.
 Because we are already past the point where reduction is sufficient.

-It has to actively draw carbon down from the atmosphere — because even if all human emissions stopped today, the Arctic methane feedbacks we have already triggered will continue warming the planet of their own accord for centuries.
-We don’t just have to stop digging.
-We have to start filling the hole.
+It has to actively draw carbon down from the atmosphere — because even if all human emissions stopped today, the feedback loops we have already triggered will continue warming the planet of their own accord for centuries.
+Arctic methane that was locked in permafrost for millennia is now releasing (Schuur et al., 2022; Yuan et al., 2024).
+The oceans, which absorbed roughly a third of our carbon dioxide emissions, are beginning to release that carbon back as they warm — along with the excess heat they stored (Friedlingstein et al., 2024).
+These processes do not stop when we stop.
+We do not just have to stop digging.
+We have to start filling the hole — while the hole is still getting deeper on its own.

 It has to be implemented at civilizational scale within roughly one generation — because the window for avoiding the worst feedback cascades is closing, and half-measures on a slow timeline produce the same destination as nonaction.